Frvetz/FS22_SlipDestroysFields/README.md

 - Dedicated server problems (Lua callstack) fixed.
 Sorry!
 - Description adapted
 - Russian translation added
+- Fixed problems where the ground outside the field was destroyed

 Planned for future updates:
 - Settings can be chosen individually by each player in multiplayer